 But the problem is visitors ignore these rotating sliders.

-In another study by the Nielsen Norman Group (a leader in website usability research), the vast majority of visitors were unable to complete tasks and answer questions about information presented in a huge homepage rotator.
+In a study by the Nielsen Norman Group (a leader in website usability research), the vast majority of visitors were unable to complete tasks and answer questions about information presented in a huge homepage rotator.
 As the researchers put it, “because it moves, users automatically assume that it might be an advertisement, which makes them more likely to ignore it.”

 Sliders also generally contain large images, which typically carry with them large file sizes.
 Even if you optimize these for the web, chances are they’ll be some of the largest files on your site.
 Loading multiple large files can substantially slow down the load time of your homepage, leading more visitors to leave your website.